Starfallan/fuwari/README.md

 category: Front-end
 draft: false
 lang: jp      # Set only if the post's language differs from the site's language in `config.ts`
+encrypted: false  # Set to true to enable password protection
+password: ""      # Can be plain text or bcrypt hash (use pnpm generate-password to create hash)
 ---
 ```

+For more details on creating password-protected posts, see [encrypted-posts.md](./docs/encrypted-posts.md).

 ## 🧞 Commands